After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 The menu had tantalizing items: Sheep’s Yogurt with Berries, Soft-boiled Eggs over Black Trumpet Mushrooms, Buttered Carrots “cooked in hay”, and Honey Pie with Rum Mousse.
 We saw food carried to tables: everything was plated perfectly.

-The queue moved quickly, and our cashier a young Chinese woman.
-We said “Dobré Rano” so naturally that she began speaking in Czech because she said that she assumed we were native.
+The queue moved quickly, and our cashier was young Chinese woman.
+We said “Dobré Rano” so naturally that she began speaking in Czech because she assumed we were native.
 Laughing, we told her that we only mastered a few phrases.
 When she spoke English, she had a Chinese accent.
 She handed us a numbered sign to put on our table, so the food-runners knew where to carry our food.

 The men’s room was sleek and immaculate, and it was equipped with soap and hand lotion.